When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Experiencing sleep-disordered breathing doesn’t usually suggest that a person has Chiari malformation.
-Obstructive sleep apnea (OSA) is prevalent in the general public, occurring in 10% to 30% of adults.
+Obstructive sleep apnea (OSA) is extremely prevalent in the general public, occurring in up to 38% of people .
 By contrast, it is estimated that only 0.5% to 3.5% of the population has a Chiari malformation.
 However, for those with a Chiari malformation, it can be useful to know that sleep apnea is a possible side effect.

 We discuss the different types of Chiari malformations, their causes, how they are linked with sleep apnea, and standard treatments for both conditions.